dotnet/dotNext/README.md

 # What's new
 Release Date: 03-XX-2021

+This release is primarily focused on improvements of stuff related to cluster programming and Raft: persistent WAL, transferring over the wire, buffering and reducing I/O overhead.

 <a href="https://www.nuget.org/packages/dotnext/3.1.0">DotNext 3.1.0</a>
 * Added async support to `IGrowableBuffer<T>` interface
+* Added indexer to `MemoryOwner<T>` supporting **nint** data type

 <a href="https://www.nuget.org/packages/dotnext.metaprogramming/3.1.0">DotNext.Metaprogramming 3.1.0</a>
 * Updated dependencies